gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-repository.md

 ---
 title: "Create a Site from a Repository"
-description: "How to create a Gatsby Cloud Site From a Repository"
+description: "How to create a Gatsby Cloud site from a repository"
 ---

 ## Introduction